captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ## PAOLA:
 Anyway.
 ---
-There was this handsome young blonde man
+There was this handsome blonde man
 ---
 who fixed things around the convent.
 ---
-He was kind.
+Never said a word to anyone about who I was.
 ---
-Never said a word to anyone about who I was.
+He was so kind.
 ---
 I think his name was Giorgio,
 ---